TOMMY JOHNSON JR.

 • At the age of 15 became the youngest person to hold an NHRA competition license

-• He has competed in seven NHRA categories: Top Fuel, Funny Car, Nostalgia Funny Car, Top Alcohol Funny Car, Top Alcohol Dragster, Super Gas and Super Comp
+• Has competed in seven NHRA categories: Top Fuel, Funny Car, Nostalgia Funny Car, Top Alcohol Funny Car, Top Alcohol Dragster, Super Gas and Super Comp

 • First NHRA national event trophy was for winning Top Alcohol Funny Car in 1988 near Columbus, Ohio